 In fact, due to all the pesticides, herbicides, GMOs and other human contrivances that are disrupting the natural ecology needed to sustain this earth, the bees have been steadily on the decline.
 Without them and other winged creatures to pollinate things, we won’t have much in the way of agriculture at all if we don’t stop all this toxic madness.
 It seems the only thing that is being focused on is how to use more chemicals for the big ag companies to profit.
 There is nothing sustainable about any of that.

 So what can we do?
 Every step each of us takes has a ripple effect.
 The following article on what to plant to do your part is outlined simply, elegantly and visually for you: 12 New Bee Supporting Plants to Plant This Year.
 Make sure the plants you purchase are only grown organically and are NON-GMO.
+You may also want to check out this article on Bee Balm.

 That is one small step.
 Secondly stop using pesticides, herbicides and chemical fertilizers.
 Their are endless resources which can help you maintain a balance in your own environment naturally once you let go of trying to poison nature and allow it to support itself…naturally.